A Test of the Standard Cosmological Model with Geometry and Growth: Geometry and Growth split

 and $ \chi_H$ is the horizon distance.
 The parameter $n_i(\chi)$ is the distribution of galaxies in each redshift bin, normalized to $\int_0^{\chi_H} n_i(\chi)d\chi = 1 $, while $a(\chi)$ is the scale factor.

 Rewriting the convergence power spectrum in terms of redshift, we have

 The quantity $g_i(z)$ determines the geometry for the bending of light, so we choose all quantities in Eq.~(\ref{eq:gz}) to be described by geometry parameters.
 Since the radial distance $\chi$ is a geometrical quantity, so is the wavenumber that enters the matter power spectrum, $k=\ell/\chi$.
 This makes the $k$-dependent terms in the power spectrum --- the power law, and the redshift-zero transfer function --- geometry as well.
 However the linear-growth term that enters the matter power spectrum is classified as growth as it comes from the solving the growth equation.
+Additionally, the prefactor $\Omega_M^2$ outside of the integral in Eq.~(\ref{eq:convergence_z}) is treated as growth \cite{Wang:2007fsa,Matilla:2017rmu}.
 Finally, to obtain the non-linear matter power spectrum we use the {\sc HMCode} recipe, and consider its input to be entirely growth \cite{Muir:2020puy}.

 Figure \ref{fig:mpk_split} shows the change in the matter power spectrum at $z = 0$ due to varying $\omgeom$ and $\omgrow$.
 Note that only the growth parameter, $\omgrow$, induces a change.
 This is because the geometry parameters affect only the transformation from distance $\chi$ to the scale $k$.
 Thus, at a series of fixed $k$ values --- that is, in a $P\left(k\right)$ plot --- the coordinate is determined uniquely by the growth parameters.
 The geometry enters in the conversion from distance $\chi$ to wavenumber $k=\ell/\chi$.